BaniBrinkman/BaniBrinkman/README.md

 - 👋 Hi, I’m @BaniBrinkman
 - 👀 I’m interested in tech
 - 🌱 I’m currently learning data
-- 💞️ I’m looking to collaborate on anything to deal with video games
+- 💞️ I’m looking to collaborate on anything to deal with data
 - 📫 How to reach me BaniBrinkman@gmail.com

 <!---